Hepatocellular tumors

 – Adenocarcinoma (see comment)

-COMMENT: Histologic sections of the liver mass demonstrate a malignant glandular proliferation composed of cells with pleomorphic nucleoli.
-These findings are diagnostic of adenocarcinoma.
+COMMENT: The liver mass biopsy shows infiltrating malignant glands consistent with adenocarcinoma.
 While these findings could be consistent with pancreatobiliary origin (including an intrahepatic cholangiocarcinoma), clinical and radiographic correlation is required to exclude a metastasis.

 Vascular tumors